 School nurses and a district administrator will communicate directly with the SC Department of Health and Environmental Control (DHEC) to determine the next steps in each situation when COVID-19 symptoms are present in students or teachers.
 The DHEC exclusion and notification guidance will be followed, along with the DHEC re-entry guidance when a child is ready to re-enter school after being excluded for a case or symptoms of COVID-19.
 School nurses will comply with HIPAA regulations in the handling of COVID-19 cases.

 In 2020-21, our district developed a Daily Briefing Team (DBT) that met each afternoon to review all COVID-19 activity and information daily.
 This provided data to make informed decisions to adjust practices.
-The DBT will continue to monitor COVID activity and make system-wide decisions as needed in 2021-22.
+The DBT will continue to monitor COVID activity and make system-wide decisions as needed in the future.

 Our district feels confident with these guidelines and policies in place to ensure our students and faculties have access to a safe learning environment.